 My biggest takeaway from The Mandalorian is the fact that it should’ve been a movie, and it shows.
-The sinister ambiance and vibe of chapters three and six are precisely what a show about a galaxy-hopping bounty hunter should feel like.
-Sadly, it appears, at this point, like that style of storytelling will be spattered throughout otherwise uneven seasons where one-off side-stories will be made to stand alongside better chapters.
+The sinister ambiance and vibe of Chapters 3 and 6 are precisely what a show about a galaxy-hopping bounty hunter should feel like.
+Sadly, it appears, at this point, that style of storytelling will be spattered throughout otherwise uneven seasons where one-off side stories will be made to stand alongside better chapters.
 The streaming era of Star Wars looks promising, for sure.
 I’m just bummed we got robbed of a better movie.